Delicatessen sausage is a cooked and smoked Russian top quality sausage.

 |nutmeg or cardamom||1 g||1/2 tsp|

-The above are the original Russian instructions for making smoked and cooked sausage.
+The above are the original Russian instructions for making sausages that could be kept at room temperature.

-The preservation was of most importance as very few prople owned the refrigerator.
+The preservation was of most importance as very few people owned the refrigerator.

 The sausage was laced across with butcher twine 3 times.
 The bands were equally spaced.